TREEcg/specification/README.md

 This specification is managed by the [W3C ᴛʀᴇᴇ Community Group](https://www.w3.org/community/treecg/).
 You can join [the public mailing list](https://lists.w3.org/Archives/Public/public-treecg/) or [join one of the online meetings](https://calendar.google.com/calendar/u/0/embed?src=4b04fcfb0103a4f96d703b8b8255f15378d5f4729b9083bfc0129b676ae783d1@group.calendar.google.com&ctz=Europe/Brussels).

-The goal of the community group is to publish a stable and developer-friendly version of the hypermedia specification in 2024.
+The goal of the community group in 2025 is to further evolve the spec in features and to become more testable.
 Releases are made after each call, listing the consensus that has been reached during the call.

 In case of questions, feel free to contact the current chair [Pieter Colpaert](https://pietercolpaert.be).